 Three Day, No-Call, No-Show

-Three Day, No-Call, No-Show.
 If an employee doesn’t show up to work, it is up to each employer to consider how they will handle a no-show.
-There is no California law in place that dictates the number of days an employee has to miss before termination.
+There is no California labor law in place that dictates the number of days an employee has to miss before termination.

-Verbal And Then Written Warning.
 California is an at-will state, which means an employee can be terminated without any warning.
 There are actually no federal laws that require a certain number of warnings, either.
-Warnings, however, do create a sense of fairness and offers the employee to improve his or her performance.
+Warnings, however, do create a sense of fairness and offer the employee an opportunity to improve his or her performance.

-Mailing A Final Paycheck.
-If an employee quits with less than 72 hours notice, and makes the request to have a final paycheck mailed, there is no obligation from the employer, under California law, for the check to be mailed.
+Suppose an employee quits with less than 72 hours’ notice and makes the request to have a final paycheck mailed.
+California labor law does not require the employer to mail the check.
 The only legal issue that comes into play is the need for the employer to hold the paycheck at the location paychecks are issued so that the terminated employee can pick it up.

-Severance Pay.
-As California is an at-will state, there is no requirement for wages to be paid beyond the hours that are actually worked by an employee.
-Typically, the belief is that there should be no less than two weeks severance pay.
+As California is an at-will state, there is no requirement for wages to be paid beyond the hours actually worked by an employee.
+Typically, the belief is that there should be no less than two weeks’ severance pay.
 California’s at-will status eliminates this need.

-Doctor’s Note.
 If an employee has suffered an illness, the typical request from an employer is to have the employee provide a note from a doctor to verify their absence.
-In California, this type of note, while asked for, is not a guarantee that an employer will hold a position for an employee.
+Under California labor law, this type of note, while asked for, is not a guarantee that an employer will hold a position for an employee.